 Although water no longer flows over its incredible landscape, Dry Falls was created from the Missoula Floods and is the remnant of the largest waterfall known to exist on earth.
 Dry Falls State Park has a campground, 90 unsheltered picnic tables, 15 miles of hiking trails, and a pretty intriguing visitor center if you’re into geological history.
 If you’ve never been here you really should stop for a little while and gaze at it’s incredible landscape and imagine for a minute what the largest waterfall on earth must have looked like 15,000 years ago.
 It’s pretty amazing to stand here and take a look back in time and realize this is right here in our own backyard!

 The biggest problem I have whenever I take a road trip to Eastern Washington is deciding where to stop and turn around!
 Just under an hour away is something interesting and fantastic.
 It’s much too easy to keep going and going.

 If you do decide to keep going, consider driving another 45 minutes north to Coulee Dam.
 Along the way are great spots to stop including Banks Lake, Steamboat Rock, and Northrup Canyon.
 You can even decide to loop back to Seattle on Highway 2 for a little variety.

 This is a small sampling of the amazing attractions in Washington’s Coulee Country.
-The area is vast and it would be way too lengthy to cover it all in one blog post, so I guess there will be a part 2 yet to come!
+The area is vast and it would be way too lengthy to cover it all in one blog post.
+I might just need to write a follow up soon!
 Happy adventuring and summer will be here soon!

 Washington Trails Association hiking information and trip reports for the areas above as well as some additional articles about the history of Washington’s Coulee areas and the strange Soap Lake.